Mercury From Dental Amalgam: Exposure and Risk Assessment

 No one now disputes that dental amalgam releases metallic mercury into its environment at some rate, and it will be interesting to briefly summarize some of the evidence for that exposure.
 The toxicology of mercury is too broad a subject for a short article, and is thoroughly reviewed elsewhere.
 The subject of risk assessment, however, goes straight to the heart of the debate over whether amalgam is safe, or not, for unrestricted use in the population at large.

-What Kind of Metal Is Amalgam?
+What Kind of Metal is in Dental Amalgam?

 Because it is a cold mixture, amalgam cannot meet the definition of an alloy, which must be a mixture of metals formed in a molten state.
 Nor can it meet the definition of an ionic compound like salt, which must have an exchange of electrons resulting in a lattice of charged ions.
 It best meets the definition of an inter-metallic colloid, or solid emulsion, in which the matrix material is not completely reacted, and is recoverable.
 Figure 1 shows a micrograph of a polished metallurgical sample of dental amalgam which had been impressed by a microscopic probe.
 At each point of pressure, droplets of liquid mercury are squeezed out.
 1